Jacques Deray: Biography

 Deray became dedicated to the genre that won him favor with audiences and continued to make thrillers, action films, and spy films throughout the rest of his career adapting works of both French and English authors including Georges Simenon, Jean-Patrick Manchette, and Derek Raymond.
 In 1981, Deray served as president of the jury of the 34th Cannes Film Festival.
-Deray's last theatrical release was L'Ours en peluche in 1994.
+Deray's last theatrical release was The Teddy Bear in 1994.
 Deray worked professionally in television until his death in 2003.
 On his death, French President Jacques Chirac praised Deray, noting his "innate sense of storytelling and action" and adding that "France has lost one of its most talented filmmakers."

 Jacques Deray Prize

 Created by in 2005 to honor Deray, who served as vice-president of the Institut Lumière until his death, the Jacques Deray Prize rewards the best French crime-thriller film of the year.
 Among the first laureates are 36 Quai des Orfèvres by Olivier Marchal, The Beat That My Heart Skipped by Jacques Audiard, Tell No One by Guillaume Canet, The Second Wind by Alain Corneau, and later Polisse by Maïwenn (2012).